itzTedx/ziron-media/README.md

 - [ ] --[Rich Text Editor](https://reactjs-tiptap-editor.vercel.app/)--

 - [ ] Implement Breadcrump in what we do page and case study page

+- [ ] Proper meta titles for each pages